 Serpstat was my education in SEO.
-I picked up the product as part of a TNW deal in 2016 when I wanted to improve my own websites’ visibility and competitiveness.
+I picked up the product as part of a TNW deal in 2016 when I wanted to improve my own websites’ search engine visibility and competitiveness.
 I’m now proudly self-taught thanks to spending a decent amount of time in the software and the core features I’ve relied on are Keyword Research, Rank Tracking, Backlink Analysis and Competitor Research.

 I don’t sell SEO or PPC services, and don’t ever intend to, however I’ve put my trust in the tool for my own businesses which I think makes me well-placed to write this review.
-This review has affiliate links but it in no ways alters my opinion of the tool.

 Great news: You can use Serpstat’s search analytics for free.
-Granted, the free account is limited to intel on any keyword, domain or link but it’s a good hook.
+Granted, the free account is limited to intel on a single keyword, domain or link but it’s a good hook.
 Should you wish to upgrade to a paid plan, pick the one that’s right for you and set up your first project – the home for all your website’s data or client’s website.
 That automatically populates a dashboard with high-level info about your site and call to actions such as ‘Site Audit’ enrich it from that point forward.
 Easy!

 Whether you’re a new customer or just window shopping, Serpstat also offers personal demonstrations of the tool so can learn how to use Serpstat to reach you SEO goals faster.